UTNuclearRobotics/ip-api/README.md

 DATA_API_KEY: 'your API Key'
 ```

-The following are useful to add to your `.bashrc` script.
+Add the following to your `.bashrc` script.
 Modify the directory path to where you clone this repository and use python instead of python3 if necessary.

 ```bash
 export IP_API_DIR='THIS_DIRECTORY_PATH'